qojulia/QuantumCumulants.jl/README.md

 # Qumulants.jl
-**Qumulants.jl** is a package for the symbolic derivation of Heisenberg equations in Julia.
-Averages over the resulting equations can be automatically expanded in terms of cumulants to an arbitrary order.
-This procedure yields a system of symbolic *c*-number differential equations.
-Finally, these *c*-number equations can be solved on a numeric level.
+**Qumulants.jl** is a package for the symbolic derivation of equations of motion for average values of quantum mechanical operators in Julia.
+The equations are derived using fundamental commutation relations of operators and can be automatically expanded in terms of cumulants to an arbitrary order.
+This results in a closed set of symbolic differential equations.
+Finally, these equations can be solved on a numeric level.

-The noncommutative symbolic algebra, the application of commutation relations as well as general simplification, are implemented using [SymbolicUtils.jl](https://github.com/JuliaSymbolics/SymbolicUtils.jl).
+For the application of commutation relations **Qumulants.jl** implements a simple noncommutative algebra, where any commutation relations are applied immediately.
+All other symbolic simplification and rewriting is done using the [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl) package.

-To obtain a numerical solution, equations derived with **Qumulants.jl** can be converted to [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl), which is part of the [DifferentialEquations.jl] ecosystem.
+To obtain a numerical solution, equations derived with **Qumulants.jl** can be converted to [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl), which is part of the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) ecosystem and bridges the gap between symbolics and numerics.

 ## Development status